-For the purposes of this registration policy, Russian-type cats are cats produced in a Russian breeding programme with unknown or approved Domestic Shorthairs appearing in the first, second, third or fourth generations of the pedigrees, (i.e. parent, grandparent, great grandparent or great great grandparent).
+For the purposes of this registration policy, Russian-type cats are cats produced in a Russian breeding programme with unknown or unregistered ancestors of Registered Domestic Shorthairs appearing in the second, third or fourth generations of the pedigrees, (i.e. grandparent, great grandparent or great grandparent).